-Common buttons Description 0 Used for refreshing displayed contents on the current page. © Edit Used for configuring the settings on the current page in batches.
+Common buttons Description 0 Used for refreshing displayed contents on the current page. @ Edit Used for configuring the settings on the current page in batches.
 Confirm Used for saving the configurations on the current page and enabling the configurations to take effect.
-If you only click Confirm to save the configurations, they will be cleared after the switch reboots.
-Cancel Used for restoring the original configuration without saving the configuration on the current page.
-3 Used for viewing help information corresponding to the settings on the current page. +Add Used for adding new rules on the current page. Ū Used for deleting the rules on the current page. 💾 Save Used to save all current configurations of the switch.
-If you click Save to save the configurations, they still remain after the switch reboots.
+If you only click to save the configurations, they will be cleared after the switch reboots.
+Cancel Used for restoring the original configuration without saving the configuration on the current page. ?
+Used for viewing help information corresponding to the settings on the current page. + Add Used for adding new rules on the current page. Ü Used for deleting the rules on the current page. ■ Save Used to save all current configurations of the switch.
+If you click Save the configurations, they still remain after the switch reboots.

-3 System summary
+System summary

 On the System Summary page, you can view the connection status of each port, utilization rate, system time, and device information.
+TEG5310P-8-150W is used for illustration here.